 What They Saw: Historical Photobooks by Women Reading Room

-A hands-on touring reading room sharing a selection of the books showcased in What They Saw publication launched in May 2022 at the New York Public Library and will travel through 2024.
+A hands-on touring reading room exhibition sharing a selection of the books showcased in What They Saw publication launched in May 2022 at the New York Public Library and will travel through 2025.

 New York Public Library